FelixWhitefield/Tree-CRDTs-With-Move/README.md

 ## Project Mark

-The project has not yet been marked.
+The project recieved 86%, and was prizeworthy.